-The law that many still have not got on their radar
+A law many companies still do not have on their radar

-Since 28 June 2025, the German Accessibility Strengthening Act has been in force.
+Since June 28, 2025, the German Accessibility Strengthening Act has been in effect.
 In short: the BFSG (Barrierefreiheitsstärkungsgesetz).
-It transposes EU Directive 2019/882 (the European Accessibility Act) into German law and requires companies to make their digital products and services accessible.
+It transposes EU Directive 2019/882 (the European Accessibility Act) into German law and requires covered digital products and services to be accessible.

 Most people think of contrast ratios, alt text and screen-reader compatibility.
 That is part of it.
 But the law also covers the texts themselves: Are they understandable?
 Can assistive technologies read them out in a meaningful way?
 Are they suitable as a basis for generating alternative formats?
 Anyone who also uses AI-generated texts needs professional quality assurance on top.